hilbug/03-password-generator/README.md

 # 03-password-generator
 This website contains a random password generator powered by HTML, CSS, and Javascript.
 A user can specify preferred password criteria using letters, numbers, and special characters.
 The website features an easy-to-use interface and responsive web design, adapting to multiple screen sized.

-Here is the link to my password generator is (link here).
+Here is the link to my password generator is (link here)

-Here is a preview of my password generator: (screenshots here).
+Here is a preview of my password generator: (screenshots here)

 ## User Story